PaddlePaddle/docs/doc/fluid/api_cn/static_cn/data_cn.rst

     z = x + y

-    # In this example, we will feed x and y with np-ndarry "1"
+    # In this example, we will feed x and y with np-ndarray "1"
     # and fetch z, like implementing "1 + 1 = 2" in PaddlePaddle
     feed_data = np.ones(shape=[3, 2, 1], dtype=np.float32)